-The orange presumibly has originated in southern Asia, in particular China or India.
+The orange presumably has originated in southern Asia, in particular China or India.
 It is unknown in the wild state and it was first cultivated in China around 2500 BC.

 The fruit was introduced to modern Andalusia, Spain, by the Moors and cultivation started in the 10th century.
 The sweet orange was unknown in Europe until the late 15th century or the beginning of the 16th century.

 The color orange is named after the fruit.
-Before the introduction of the fruit, the colour orange existed in Europe, but it was called yellow-red.
-Italian and Portuguese traders brought orange trees into the Mediterranean area along with the Sanskrit naranga, which gradually became part of several European languages: “naranja” in Spanish, “laranja” in Portuguese, “arancia” in Italian and “orange” in English.
+Before the introduction of the fruit, the color orange existed in Europe, but it was called yellow-red.
+Italian and Portuguese traders brought orange trees into the Mediterranean area along with the Sanskrit naranga, which gradually became part of several European languages: “naranja” in Spanish, “laranja” in Portuguese, “arancia” in Italian, and “orange” in English.

 The fruit was considered exotic and a luxury item.
-By 1646 the sweet orange was well known throughtout Europe.
+By 1646 the sweet orange was well known throughout Europe.

 Spanish travelers introduced the fruit into the Americas.
 On his second voyage in 1493, Columbus brought orange, lemon, and citron seeds from the Canary Islands, in Hispaniola.
 According to the tradition, Columbus planted the first orange tree in the New World on 22 November 1493.